 Over the past two years, a collaboration between the Sustainability Office and Grounds Services has reviewed best practices, spoken with other campuses, and researched other standards that can be adapted to the University of Waterloo.
 We have now completed a draft of this standard.

 A vibrant and healthy environment is a key part of a sustainable campus, and that requires programs and policies to manage our campus lands.
-Find out more about what Waterloo is doing:
+Find out more about Waterloo's current and historical efforts:

 In 1997, Plant Operations worked with faculty and students to develop a list of plant species that were native to our geographic area and climate zone.
 Since then, all new plantings have come from this list.
 Native species help reduce invasiveness, require less maintenance, improve tolerance to climate conditions, and can have higher resilience to local wildlife.
 They also provide important habitat and food for our local pollinators!